hongshuochen/2021Fall-EE538-HW3/README.md

 void PrintPointByPtr(Point *p) { std::cout << "x=" << p->x_ << ", y=" << p->y_ << std::endl; }
 void PrintPointByRef(Point &p) { std::cout << "x=" << p.x_ << ", y=" << p.y_ << std::endl; }
 ```
-For each of the following snippets, please write down which function(s) will be called (including constructors):
+For each of the following snippets, please write down which function(s) will be called (including constructors, the destructor):

 If there is an error anywhere in the snippet, please indicate and give some explanations.